-South Canterbury Hospice will develop a relationship with the South Canterbury District Health Board (DHB) to enable the hospice to be integrated Into the DHBs PDRP which will be aligned to the National Framework for Nursing Professional Development and Recognition Programmes and Nursing Council NZ and HPCA Act (2003) requirements.
+Hospice Taranaki will develop a relationship with a District Health Board (DHB) or its successor to enable the hospice to be integrated into the DHBs PDRP which will be aligned to the National Framework for Nursing Professional Development and Recognition Programmes and Nursing Council NZ and HPCA Act (2003) requirements.

-South Canterbury Hospice and the SCDHB will draw up a Memorandum of Understanding (MOU) to describe the shared responsibilities and the processes to be adhered to.
+Hospice Taranaki and DHB will draw up a Memorandum of Understanding (MOU) to describe the shared responsibilities and the processes to be adhered to.

-All Nurses (RNs, ENs and HAs) will be required to participate In annual appraisal.
+All Nurses (RNs and ENs) will be required to participate in annual appraisal.

-PDRPs shall be applied In a consistent manner to ensure transportability of recognition, accessibility, transparency and simplicity.
+PDRPs shall be applied in a consistent manner to ensure transportability of recognition, accessibility, transparency and simplicity.